The Clinical Cardiac Electrophysiologist

 A cardiac EP can also implant devices in the body to help reset or control heart rhythm.

 Pacemaker.
 This is a small device that’s put under the skin of the chest.
-It prevents the heart
+It sends out electrical

 It can reset the heart rhythm when dangerous arrhythmias occur.